Manganese: foods, functions, how much do you need & moreLast Updated : 11 January 2021

 How much manganese you need per day changes according to your age, sex and life-stage.

-The DRV* set for healthy adults (over the age of 18), including during pregnancy and lactation, is 3 mg of manganese a day.
+The dietary reference value (DRV)* for healthy adults (over the age of 18), including during pregnancy and lactation, is 3 mg of manganese a day.

 We can get enough manganese from our diets by eating a variety of foods.
 Following your country's dietary guidelines on a healthy and balanced diet will help you meet your needs for manganese.